 Remain Mindful of How your Child is Feeling

-Online learning is new for everyone, so it’s important to monitor and support your child(ren)’s well-being in this new context.
-Children may need help managing the worry, anxiety and range of emotions they may experience.
+It’s important to monitor and support your child(ren)’s well-being in this new context.
+Children may need help managing the worry, anxiety and range of emotions they may experience as they transition from learning at home.
 Access mental health and community support resources as needed.

 Support Digital Citizenship